fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 })
 ```

 The name of the corresponding column in the database would be <i>creation_year</i>.
-In the code, the reference to the column is always in the same format as in the model, i.e. in "camel case" format.
+In code, reference to the column is always in the same format as in the model, i.e. in "camel case" format.

-We have also specified <i>modelName: 'note'</i>, the default "model name" would be capitalized <i>Note</i>, however we want a lower case initial, it will make a few things a bit more convenient in the future.
+We have also defined <i>modelName: 'note'</i>, the default "model name" would be capitalized <i>Note</i>.
+However we want to have a lowercase initial, it will make a few things a bit more convenient going forward.

-The database operation is easily done using the [query interface](https://sequelize.org/master/manual/model-querying-basics.html) provided by models, the method [findAll](https://sequelize.org/master/class/lib/model.js~Model.html#static-method-findAll) works exactly as you would expect it to from its name:
+The database operation is easy to do using the [query interface](https://sequelize.org/master/manual/model-querying-basics.html) provided by models, the method [findAll](https://sequelize.org/master/class/lib/model.js~Model.html#static-method-findAll) works exactly as it is assumed by it's name to work:

 ```js
 app.get('/api/notes', async (req, res) => {